shaharv/docs/wiki/C++_coding_conventions.md

 ## C++ standard and Compilers

-The recommended C++ standard is C++20.
+The recommended standard is C++20.
 Feel free to use any C++20 features in your code.

 Note: libc++ (LLVM) currently doesn't support several C++ standard library features.
 Known missing features:
-- std:derived_from (<concepts>)
+- `std:derived_from (<concepts>)`
-- std::jthread (<jthread>)
+- `std::jthread (<jthread>)`

 ## Code formatting

-Code is formatted using clang-format-18.
-The .clang-format file lists the formatting rules.
+Code is formatted using clang-format.
+The `.clang-format` file lists the formatting rules.

 The recommended formatting rules are:
 - Indentation using spaces, never with tabs.
 Indent size is 4 spaces.
 - Maximum line length is 120 characters.
 - Always use block braces, even if block body is only 1 line.
-- Open block brace is always followed by a newline (i.e. if (a) { func(); } is forbidden).
+- Open block brace is always followed by a newline (i.e. `if (a) { func(); }` is forbidden).
-- #include’s must be sorted alphabetically and separated to project includes, 3rd party includes and system includes.
+- `#include`’s must be sorted alphabetically and separated to project includes, 3rd party includes and system includes.

 ## Naming conventions

-The naming conventions are listed in the .clang-tidy file.
+The naming conventions are listed in the `.clang-ti file.

 The following naming rules apply:
-- Type names - classes, structs, unions: using CamelCase
+- Type names - classes, structs, unions: using *CamelCase*
-- Function/method names: using camelBack
+- Function/method names: using *camelBack*
-- Variables, data members: using camelBack
+- Variables, data members: using *camelBack*
-- Private data members: using camelBack with underscore suffix.
-For example: eventCounter_.
+- Private data members: using *camelBack* with underscore suffix.
+For example: `eventCounter_`.
-- Namespaces: using snake_case.
+- Namespaces: using *snake_case*.
-- Constants: using UPPER_CASE.
+- Constants: using *UPPER_CASE*.
 - Boolean variables naming:
-  * The name isOk should be used for Boolean variables that hold success or failure status of an operation.
+  * The name *isOk* should be used for Boolean variables that hold success or failure status of an operation.
   * Otherwise, Boolean variables should start with the is prefix.

 ## Namespaces

-- Never add using namespace in header files, for not polluting the namespace of the includers.
+- Never add `using namespace` in header files, for not polluting the namespace of the includers.
 Always fully qualified type name in header files.
-- Never use using namespace::std, not even in source files.
-If needed, import individual symbols, for example using std::cout.
+- Never use `using namespace::std`, not even in source files.
+If needed, import individual symbols, for example using `std::cout`.
 Importing the entire std namespace is overkill and could easily create ambiguities.

 ## Variable declarations

 - When declaring simple variables (such as scalars and std::string), prefer initializing using assignment operator, and not using function-like brackets.
 For example:
   ```
   int32_t myInt = 5;              // good
   std::string myString = "hello"; // good
   int myInt(5);                   // bad
   std::string myString("hello");  // bad
   ```
 - For other cases, prefer `{}` initializer syntax.
 - References:
   * https://www.cppstories.com/2022/init-string-options